luismda/ignite-fleet/README.md

 The application is able to obtain your current location and identify changes in location, creating a drawing on the map of the route taken with the vehicle.
 Finally, it is possible to record the arrival of the vehicle and view all vehicles used in a history.
 As the application is offline-first, it is possible to perform these functions without an internet connection, so the data will be synchronized in an online database when there is an internet connection again.

-The focus of this project was to implement social authentication, offline-first and geolocation techniques.
+The focus of this project was to implement **social authentication, offline-first and geolocation techniques**.
 So here are some technologies used:

 - React Native
 - Expo